Faculty are welcome to self-enroll in these CTL courses:

 Developing Your AI Policy

 Microsoft TeamsNo matter our stance on the role of generative AI in our discipline, each of us has a responsibility to develop course and assignment AI policies that can be clearly communicated to students.
 Given the rapidly changing technology, it can be hard to figure out how to shape useful policies, but by thinking about where you stand and the needs of your discipline, you can begin to describe the values you want to relay.
-In this workshop, we’ll explore heuristics for identifying needs, beliefs, and action steps around genAI that will help you a draft policy ready for discussion with your students.
+In this workshop, we’ll explore heuristics for identifying values, beliefs, and action steps around genAI that will help you a draft policy ready for discussion with your students.